 - English Muffin Bread would be delightful with this meatloaf sandwich recipe because the little pockets of bread would get filled with your mayo (or other meatloaf sandwich condiments of choice) and cheese.

 - Butter.
 For coating the bread slices to toast the sandwich.
 You may also use buttery spread.

 - Cheese.
-I like the mild flavor and high melt factor of provolone with the meatloaf, but you can use your cheese of choice.
+I like the mild flavor and optimum melt factor of provolone with the meatloaf, but you can use your cheese of choice.

 - Mayo.
 Or Greek yogurt, my favorite creamy condiment for meatloaf sandwiches.
-It muddles with the melted cheese to deliver an ooey-gooey sandwich of your dreams.
+It melds with the melted cheese to deliver the ooey-gooey sandwich of your dreams.

-- Place buttered bread in skillet.
-Top with mayo or Greek yogurt, cheese, meatloaf, and toppings.
+- Add the Bread.
+Top it with mayo, cheese, meatloaf, and toppings.

-- Lay another slice of bread on top, buttered-sides up.
-Grill the meatloaf sandwiches on each side until bread is toasted and cheese is melted, about 2 to 4 minutes per side.
-ENJOY!
+- Toast the Sandwich.
+Grill on each side until toasty and melty, about 2 to 4 minutes per side.
+DIG IN!